How to do Springbrook National Park

 The flora and fauna of Springbrook National Park

-Described as the Noah’s Ark of rainforests, there are plenty of animals who find refuge in this forest that can’t be found anywhere else in the world.
-In fact, you’ll find more frog, snake, bird and marsupial species than anywhere else in Australia.
+Described as the Noah’s Ark of rainforests, there are plenty of animals who find refuge here that can’t be seen anywhere else in the world.
+In short, you’ll find more frog, snake, bird and marsupial species than anywhere else in Australia.

-On the reptile front, there’s lace monitors, carpet pythons and most common, the Springbok’s land mullet.
-The fat black shiny lizard is also known as the world’s largest skink.
-Its short stumpy legs seem far too small for its wide tummy.
+On the reptile front, there’s lace monitors, carpet pythons and the Springbok’s land mullet.
+This fat, black, shiny lizard is also known as the world’s largest skink.

-Representing all things cute and cuddly, you’re likely to see pademelons bouncing through the dense undergrowth like cross-country skiers.
-Good luck photographing them, they move fast!
+Looking for something more cute and furry?
+You’re likely to see pademelons bouncing through the dense undergrowth like cross-country skiers.
+Good luck photographing them though, they move fast!

-For flora fans, this is a botanist’s paradise with over 1700 species of flowering plants and giant hoop pines, some of which are over 180 million years old.
+For flora fans, this is a botanist’s paradise with many of the World Heritage area’s 1700 species of flowering plants and ancient trees including hoop pines, living relics of the Jurassic Age about 180 million years ago, and Antarctic beech, relics of a cooler wetter age, some of which are 3000 years old!

 The vegetation changes dramatically within the park area depending on the altitude.
 Generally speaking, the cooler the temperature, the older the trees.